LiboShen/Mintbase-Grant/applications/NFT-rental-protocol.md

 If this is an application for a follow-up grant (the continuation of an earlier, successful Mintbase grant), please provide name and/or pull request of said grant on the first line of this section. -->

-This is a follow up project to improve and productionise our winning hackathon: https://devpost.com/software/nft-renting-platform
+This is a follow-up project to improve and productionize our winning hackathon: https://devpost.com/software/nft-renting-platform

 ### Overview

 Please provide the following:

 - If the name of your project is not descriptive, a tag line (one sentence summary).
-  - A Near NFT Rental service.
+  - A Near utility NFT collateral-free rental service.
 - A brief description of your project.
-  - Our project is to continue building an easy-to-use tool for users to rent/hire utility NFTs (e.g. in-game assets, virtual passes).
-We would like to use this grant to support important features like creator's royalty, optimise the contract, improve the UX, and potentially integrate with real applications.
+  - This proposal is to continue building an easy-to-use tool for users to rent/hire utility NFTs (e.g. in-game assets, virtual passes).
+We would like to use this grant to support important features like creator's royalty, optimize the contract, improve the UX, and potentially integrate with real applications.
 - An indication of how your project relates to / integrates into the Mintbase / NEAR ecosystem.
+  - Our project uses Near smart contracts to handle the core rental business logic.
-  - Existing projects can integrate rental functions using our service with only a few lines of code, and no change are needed in the NFT contracts (as long as they conforms the [NFT standard](https://nomicon.io/Standards/Tokens/NonFungibleToken/))
+  - With our service, dapps and games can support NFT rental in only a few lines of code.
+No change is needed in the NFT contracts (as long as they conform to the [Near NFT standard](https://nomicon.io/Standards/Tokens/NonFungibleToken/)).
+  - In addition, our project uses Mintbase indexer to read NFT information to provide a smooth user experience.
 - An indication of why your team is interested in creating this project.
+  - Both of us has paid close attention to blockchain technology since ~2016, and get involved with some related project in our spare time.
-  - We believe that renting is an essential feature for a sustainable NFT market.
-It enables NFT owners to make more efficient use of their digital belongings and allows borrowers to experience the NFT in an inexpensive way.
+  - We believe that renting is an essential feature of a sustainable NFT market.
+It enables NFT owners to make more efficient use of their digital belongings and allows borrowers to experience the NFT inexpensively.
 Rental service will also help develop more utilities for NFT and help to adopt more users to NFT and Metaverse.

 ### Project Details